-Our school was last inspected by Ofsted in September 2012.
-The overall inspection judgement was outstanding.
-Here are some quotes from the report
+Our school was last inspected by Ofsted in February 2020.
+The overall inspection judgement was good.
+Here are some quotes from the report:

 The full report can be read below: